Brazil To Host 2027 Womens World Cup As Gaza Overshadows FIFA Meeting - UrduPoint

 Bangkok, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) The Women's World Cup will take place in South America for the first time after Brazil was chosen to host the 2027 edition at a FIFA congress Friday marked by debate about the war in Gaza.

-After the success of Australia and New Zealand last year, FIFA members picked Brazil over a European bid in a push to expand women's football to new continents.
+After the success of Australia and New Zealand in 2023, which earned a record $570 million in commercial revenue, FIFA chose to continue its push to expand women's football to new continents.

-Delegates meeting in Bangkok voted by 119 votes to 78 to send the 10th Women's World Cup to the land of samba football, beating a joint bid from Belgium, the Netherlands and Germany.
+Delegates meeting in Bangkok voted by 119 votes to 78 to send the 10th Women's World Cup to the land of samba football, which beat a joint bid from Belgium, the Netherlands and Germany.

 Brazil, home of women's football great Marta, scored higher than its European rival in FIFA's evaluation report.

-FIFA inspectors had noted the "tremendous impact on women's football in the region" that South America hosting the Women's World Cup would have.
+The FIFA inspectors noted the "tremendous impact on women's football in the region" that South America hosting the Women's World Cup would have.

 Brazil's bid includes 10 stadiums used for the men's World Cup in 2014, with Rio de Janeiro's famous Maracana lined up for the opening match and final.